lourencovales/lourencovales/README.md

 I'm a pretty eclectic person, with a wide range of hobbies.
 At the moment these include gardening, hiking, photography and programming in Golang.
 Get in touch, and I'm sure we'll hit it off!

+You can read my technical blog at [excipio.tech](https://excipio.tech/blog) or you can read my fiction/essays at [Assilvestrar](https://blog.assilvestrar.club)

 ### What more?

-🔭 I’m currently contributing to #mgmtconfig: https://github.com/purpleidea/mgmt
+💪 Do you need help to break free from big tech?
+I can probably help!
+Check [excipio.tech](https://excipio.tech/) and schedule a free call with me!

 🌱 Recently I'm focusing on improving my Golang!
 How?
-These are the most recent examples: [http-server-go](https://github.com/lourencovales/codecrafters/tree/master/http-server-go) (simple http server written using TCP primitives), [shell-go](https://github.com/lourencovales/codecrafters/tree/master/shell-go) (a REPL shell written) and [bittorrent-go](https://github.com/lourencovales/codecrafters/tree/master/bittorrent-go) (a bittorrent client)
+These are the most recent examples: [go-rss-agg](https://github.com/lourencovales/go-rss-agg) (an utility to aggregate rss feeds), [http-server-go](https://github.com/lourencovales/codecrafters/tree/master/http-server-go) (simple http server written using TCP primitives), [shell-go](https://github.com/lourencovales/codecrafters/tree/master/shell-go) (a REPL shell written) and [bittorrent-go](https://github.com/lourencovales/codecrafters/tree/master/bittorrent-go) (a simple. bittorrent client)

 🌍 I'm originally from Portugal, but I'm now located in Kraków, Poland